 If this is your case, don’t worry!
 It is totally normal; most couples that have a new baby have been through this stage.
 The important thing is to recognize that you may need to put in a bit more effort in your relationship.
 With this in mind, here are some tips on how to keep it going:

 Recognize that this is hard for both of you

-It’s normal to feel like you’re doing more work than your partner, but try to remember that you both have been through a mayor life change.
-Your experience may seem different but it’s still equally as important!
+It’s normal to feel like you’re doing more work than your partner, but try to remember that both of you have been through a mayor life change.
+Your experiences may seem different, but they are still equally important!
 Understanding and acknowledging one another will help you be more considerate.

 Have small romantic gestures

 You don’t need to pull out the most romantic date ever to rekindle your relationship; sometimes the smallest gestures are the most memorable.
 For example, if you always held hands while walking, until the stroller got in the way, try out some new ways of linking arms while pushing it together.
 You can also try showing him or her that you still care by finding new things to compliment each other on.
 Just insert a few of these simple, sweet gestures into your daily routine, and it will bring you closer together.

 Researches have shown that engaging in a new experience with your partner will make you feel more connected to each other.
 Instead of going out to the same old restaurant, try something new you both like.
 Keep the “baby talk” to a minimum; you can even set a baby rule “Let’s limit the baby talk to 20 minutes”.
 Remember this night is for you guys, so enjoy it!